 Vitamin D has enjoyed its place in the sun (pun intended) over the last several years, with troves of research emerging finding a wide range of potential benefits for those who maintain optimal levels.
 At the same time, we’ve learned that deficient and suboptimal vitamin D levels are extremely common and have been linked with metabolic dysfunction and common chronic illnesses.

 Together, the data became so compelling that the recommended daily allowance (RDA) for vitamin D was set at 600 I.U. per day for children and adults and 800 I.U. per day for people over 70 years of age in 2010.
 The previous adequate intake (AI) recommendations were set at 400 I.U. per day.
 Despite the increased recommended dose, many experts argue that the RDA is still set too low to sustain adequate circulating blood levels of vitamin D.

 In addition, ongoing discussions among researchers and health professionals continue to determine whether blood values currently considered within the normal range for vitamin D should actually be increased as well.
-With research findings continuing to emerge about the importance of this vitamin, it’s a good time to get an update on what we know about vitamin D and it’s many potential health benefits.
+With research findings continuing to emerge about the importance of this vitamin, it is a good time to get an update on what is known about vitamin D and its many potential health benefits.

 Vitamin D Metabolism

 Vitamin D is produced naturally by keratinocytes in the skin’s epidermal layer upon exposure to ultraviolet radiation from the sun.
 Small amounts can also be found in fatty fish, pasture raised egg yolks, liver, and fortified foods, like milk.

 There are two different forms of vitamin D: vitamin D2 (ergocalciferol) and D3 (cholecalciferol).
 Skin produces D3, which is the form found naturally in animal foods previously mentioned.
 Vitamin D2 is found in some plants, but is generally produced for supplements by irradiating yeast.
 Both D3 and D2 are available as dietary supplements.
 In general, vitamin D3 is animal derived, and vitamin D2 is sourced from yeast.
 However, lichen is a vegan source of vitamin D3 – quite rare in the plant kingdom.1